 We had a great time, I’m so glad we went at Halloween.
 There’s so much to see.
-It’s almost ENTIRELY family friendly (our bloody ghost friend from Space Mountain is an exception) which I love.
+It’s almost ENTIRELY family friendly which I love (very different from Halloween Horror Nights at Universal or Knotts Scary Farms) .
 There isn’t a bunch of bloody demons.
 It’s still Disney.
 We love Halloween in our family, and Disney does our kind of Halloween!

 If you’re considering a Disneyland trip — try out Getaway today (affiliate link)!
 You can save $10 by using the coupon code CURLS10.

 Spring Break hotels ☀️ are already filling up for Disneyland 2024.